 L0: You decided to go for the free solo of Weg durch den Fish when you felt that you were ready.
 How can one possibly be “ready” for something like that?
 Is there some kind of a mental process or set of stages that you need to go through, or do you simply just wake up one fine morning, and you are suddenly sure that in that exact moment you will be able to complete your project?

 Free Solo climbing is all about finding the right moment.
-It’s not about a special training or preparation.
-Of course you need to be physically fit, but you can’t train to become a free solo climber.
+It’s not about special training or preparation.
+Of course, you need to be physically fit, but you can’t train to become a free solo climber.
 Being patient and waiting for the right moment to come is the crux.
 And, in my case, that moment always arrives all of a sudden.
 Before that happens, I keep thinking and focusing on the project for many weeks, but then the now it’s time moment comes pretty suddenly, without warning and in a somewhat unexpected way.

 L0: From bold free solos, on big rock walls, like Marmolada you seem now to be shifting your interest towards mixed climbing ascents, in winter or the Himalayas…

 I think the life of a climber is always about shifting motivations.
 When you’re younger it’s more about what, where and how hard you climb.
 But, in my case, this is now changing a little bit.
 For me nowadays the most important thing is with whom I climb.
 A few years ago it happened that I had been more focused on free solo climbs on big rock walls like Marmolada.
 And also the interest of the journalists and of the climbing world regarding my activity was pretty much the same.
 But, even then, first of all I have always been a mountaineer and therefore mountaineering is nothing new for me.
-Nowadays I feel more free and able to consider the many different possibilities that the mountain have to offer and to pick up only the projects, which motivate me the most, be it rock climbing, mixed climbing or whatever other style in between.
+Nowadays I feel freer and able to consider the many different possibilities that the mountain have to offer and to pick up only the projects, which motivate me the most, be it rock climbing, mixed climbing or whatever other styles in between.

 L0: Annapurna III south ridge: After these past few months, can you tell us more about the November 2017 failed attempt?
 Do you plan to go there and try again?